About

 The Promise

 The Promise provides graduates of El Dorado High School with a scholarship covering tuition and mandatory fees that can be used at any accredited two- or four-year, public or private educational institution in the US.
-The maximum amount payable is up to the highest annual resident tuition at an Arkansas public university
+The maximum amount payable is up to the highest annual resident tuition at an Arkansas public university.

-About Our El Dorado School District Scholarship
+About the El Dorado Promise Scholarship

 The El Dorado Promise is a unique scholarship program that provides the opportunity for a college education for nearly every single graduate of El Dorado High School, regardless of their financial or academic standing.